 ‘No. After.
 You’ve had one coffee already on the train, remember?’

 They stopped to look at an information board.
-‘This is rumoured to be the place where Julius Caesar landed when he invaded Britain,’ Rita read.
+‘This is rumoured to be the place where Julius Caesar landed when he invaded Britain,’ Rita said.
 ‘Seems incredible, doesn’t it?
-It’s so peaceful.
+It’s so ordinary now.
 I wouldn’t like to be here in wartime, with the threat of invaders coming across the ocean.’

 To their left, the pier stretched hundreds of feet out into the water, tempting them to come and walk out to sea.
 It was an elegant if rather bare structure, and Rita complained.
 ‘No amusements!
 No arcades!’